geraldneale/chia-nft-add_uris/README.md

 # chia-nft-add_uris
 Automated system of aggregating all NFTs in a "wallet" and updating the URIs in bulk.

 This works for me on my collection that I created using an NFT naming scheme that fits the program.
 You will have to modify.
-I'm still releasing it open source because I don't think there are other examples online how to do this.
+Open sourcing it because I don't think there are other examples online how to do this.

 Also check out